b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 4 (Digital Forensic Tools).md

 Computer Forensics Examination Protocol
 * Perform the investigation with a GUI tool
-* Verify your results with a disk
+* Verify your results with a disk editor
+* Compare hash values obtained with both tools